 - €18,300 if the CO2 emission rate is between 60 and 140 g/km

-- €9,900 for the most polluting vehicles (CO2 emission rate greater than 140 g/km acquired from 2006 and the first entry into service of which took place from 1to June 2004).
+- €9,900 for the most polluting vehicles (CO2 emission rate greater than 140 g/km acquired from 2006 and first put into service from 1er June 2004).

-For example, for a company owning a passenger vehicle with a CO² of 100 g/km, acquired in 2019 for €23,000 VAT amortised over a period of 5 years, the accounting annuity amounts to 23 000 x 20% = €4600.
-The deductible tax year is 18 300 x 20% = €3660.
-The difference €940 is a non-deductible charge (to be reinstated).
+For example, for a company that owns a passenger car with a CO² of 100 g/km, acquired in 2019 for €23,000 Amortized over a period of 5 years, the accounting year is 23,000 x 20% = €4,600.
+The tax deductible annuity is 18,300 x 20% = €3660.
+The difference between €940 is a non-deductible (reinstatement) charge.

-- Certain taxes (income tax, business tax, contribution onIS: titleContent, etc.)
+- Certain taxes (income tax, business tax, contribution on theIS: titleContent, etc.)

-- Property tax on non-balance sheet property
+- Property tax on immovable property not on balance sheet

-- Business vehicle tax
+- Business vehicle tax (VAT)

-- Annual tax on offices in Ile-de-France
+- Annual tax on offices in Île-de-France